America's Protected Natural Areas Are Polluted, By Noise

 And in more than 20 percent of the areas studied, the unnatural sounds were 10 times as loud as the natural background.
 The result is "fairly shockingly high levels of noise pollution within protected areas," says Rachel Buxton, lead author of the study, which appears in the journal Science.

 Buxton, an ornithologist, points out that adding just a few decibels of artificial background sound, like that of a jet plane, makes it harder to hear what's around you: a stream, wind through the trees or wildlife.
-Even with an increase in unnatural sound of three decibels, "if you could hear a sound before at 100 feet, now you can only hear it from 50 feet," she explains.
+Even with an increase in unnatural sound of 3 decibels, "if you could hear a sound before at 100 feet, now you can only hear it from 50 feet," she explains.

-The National Park Service is well-aware of the problem.
-They have a scientist dedicated to studying noise in parks: biologist Kurt Fristrup.
+The National Park Service is well aware of the problem.
+It has a scientist dedicated to studying noise in parks: biologist Kurt Fristrup.
 He says people who are used to urban soundscapes might not know what they're missing.

 "It can make for an immersive experience when you listen carefully enough," he says, "to hear all those sounds that the animals around you are also attending to."